AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/integration-with-slack.md

 4. Deadlines

-Use&nbsp;phrase like `show my deadlines` to get a list of overdue and upcoming deadlines from your Adobe Captivate Prime account.
+Use phrase like `show my deadlines` to get a list of overdue and upcoming deadlines from your Adobe Captivate Prime account.
 You can filter out overdue or upcoming deadlines with phrases like `show my overdue deadlines` or `show my upcoming deadlines'.